-- 1. From the front panel, select the lnk menu icon then lnk cartridge information. - 2.
+- 1. In the front panel, select the lnk menu icon (), then Ink cartridge information. - 2.
 Select the cartridge on which you want information. - 3.
 The front panel displays information about that cartridge.

-HP Printer Utility procedures
+HP Utility procedures

-- In the HP Printer Utility for Windows, go to the Overview tab, each cartridge's status is under Supply Status > Cartridges. - In the HP Printer Utility for Mac OS, select Printer Status in the Information group.
+- In the HP Utility for Windows, go to the Overview tab, each cartridge's status is under Supply Status > Cartridges. - In the HP Utility for Mac OS, select Printer Status in the Information group.